 Creating rules for your Group is simple if you follow these steps:

-- From your News Feed, click “Groups” in the left menu and select your group.
+- From your News Feed, click Groups in the left menu and select your group.
 If you don’t see Groups, click See more.

-- Click “Moderate Group” in the left menu, then select “Create Rules”.
+- Click Group Rules in the left menu.

 So what should your rules look like?
 The guidelines you’ll want to put in place will obviously depend on your brand and audience, but as a helpful starting point, here are the kinds of things you should include:

-- An in-depth explanation of the Group’s background
+- Group description: An in-depth explanation of the Group’s background.

-- Your goals for the Group (such as promoting discussion about a certain topic)
+- Group goals: Your goals for the community, such as promoting group chats about a certain topic.

-- A clear explanation of what sort of activity is considered “spam” or disrespectful to other members, and the actions you’ll take to police it.
+- Group privacy: A clear explanation of what sort of activity is considered “spam” or disrespectful to other members, and the actions you’ll take to police it.
 This is important to maintain the safety and comfort of all members.

-- A rundown of resources available to Group members, such as videos or guides, and how to find them
+- Group resources: A rundown of resources available to Group members, such as videos or guides, and how to find them.

-- A list of all current admins, plus details of their authority level
+- Group names: A list of all current admins, plus details of their authority level.

 You’ll also need to dedicate the time to enforce your rules.
 If you can’t commit the time yourself, you’re either going to need to bring on moderators (volunteer or paid) or invest in a different marketing tactic.